Re-education camp (Vietnam)

 Re-education camps (Trại cải tạo) were prison camps operated by the communist Việt Cộng and Socialist Republic of Vietnam following the end of the Vietnam War.
-In these camps, the government imprisoned at least 200,000-300,000 former military officers, government workers and supporters of the former government of South Vietnam.
+In these camps, the government imprisoned at least 200,000–300,000 former military officers, government workers and supporters of the former government of South Vietnam.
 Other estimates put the number of inmates who passed through "re-education" as high as 500,000 to 1 million.
 The high end estimate of 1 million is often attributed to a mistranslated statement by Prime Minister Pham Van Dong, and is considered excessive by many scholars.
 "Re-education" as it was implemented in Vietnam was seen as both a means of revenge and as a sophisticated technique of repression and indoctrination.
 Torture was common in the re-education camps.
 Prisoners were incarcerated for periods ranging from weeks to 18 years.

-Meaning of học tập cải tạo

-The term re-education, with its pedagogical overtones, does not quite convey the quasi-mystical resonance of học tập cải tạo(學習改造) in Vietnamese.
-Cải ("to transform", from Sino-Vietnamese 改) and tạo ("to create", from Sino-Vietnamese 造) combine to literally mean an attempt at re-creation, and making over sinful or incomplete individuals.